American Association for Cancer Research

 WHO Cancer Mortality Database

 Data can be analyzed by year, country, and cancer site.
 For some countries the data goes back to 1950.
 The database is updated twice a year.
-Click on "WHO" in the banner to access the database.

 Go to Contents